The Key to Happiness: 10 Essential Steps for a Purposeful Life

 Choosing to accept ourselves, our journeys, or pain, etc., will be challenging, especially because with acceptance comes acknowledging that we may be less than (in the eyes of others).
 And certainly no one is built to accept and acknowledge their deficits, specifically because we're socially conditioned to shun those who don't "fit in".

-And it is in those moments where we identify ourselves as less than ideal (the norm) that we do one of two things, we either ONE, hide it, or TWO ignore it!
+And it is in those moments where we identify ourselves as less than ideal (the norm), we do one of two things: we either ONE, hide it, or TWO ignore it!

-But in order to work toward self-acceptance, we must first acknowledge that we subconsciously seek permission to accept our-self from others.
-And that's typically seen in those who seek approval of others.
+However, to work toward self-acceptance, we must first acknowledge that we subconsciously seek permission from others to accept us.
+And that's typically seen in those who seek the approval of others.
 We tend to expect someone else's approval before we allow ourselves to be OK with who we are.
-Which I find extremely odd since we live in a world filled with individuals with varying cultural backgrounds, experiences, morals, values and ethical standards.
-And essentially no two people will view someone or something in the same way.
+I find this extremely odd since we live in a world of individuals with varying cultural backgrounds, experiences, morals, values, and ethical standards.
+Essentially, no two people will view someone or something similarly.

-What worked for me is that I personally had to realize that I had to re-focus and/or re-purpose the energy I put into comparing myself to others.
+What worked for me was that I realized that I had to refocus and/or repurpose the energy I put into comparing myself to others.
 I decided that I needed to find a way to self-reflect without self-bashing.

-I grew to understand that comparisons are just like generalizations, they aren't all encompassing.
-They don't account for your resilience, challenges and obstacles.
-Because no two individuals challenges are the same.
+I grew to understand that comparisons are just like generalizations; they aren't all-encompassing.
+They don't account for resilience, challenges, and obstacles because no two individuals' challenges are the same.

-So if this your struggle, please stop looking for approval of others.
-Stop comparing yourself to others.
-Additionally, stop measuring your level of success to others!
+So, if this is your struggle, please stop seeking the approval of others, stop comparing yourself to others, and stop measuring your level of success against others!

 4. Perception

-When you have successfully tackled the first three steps, you will begin to notice how your perception starts to change.
+When you successfully tackle the first three steps, you will notice how your perception changes.
 The evolution of your perception will be an ongoing process, but I believe it is the most essential aspect because with it comes purpose and self-fulfillment.

-The main reason our perception is skewed is because we are self-centered people.
-Culturally we are taught to focus on self-improvement and self-preservation.
-Even in this post you could say that it's self-centered, in a positive way, but still.
+The main reason our perception is skewed is that we are self-centered people.
+Culturally, we are taught to focus on self-improvement and self-preservation.
+Even this post could be self-centered, in a positive way, but still.
 But it is important to become aware of the space you occupy and the people who occupy it.
 We are not in this world alone.

-To get out of the negative "self" cycle you have to actively disengage from focusing on the wrong or bad things that occur in your life.
+To get out of the negative "self" cycle, you have to actively disengage from focusing on the wrong or bad things that occur in your life.
 I like to remind myself that someone in the world is always going through worse.
-I change my perceptive to think about the bad experiences in a positive way.
-So I learned not to focus on the opportunities I didn't get, the choices I didn't make or the chances I didn't take.
+I change my perspective to think about bad experiences in a positive way.
+So, I learned not to focus on the opportunities I didn't get, the choices I didn't make, or the chances I didn't take.

 If you redirect your focus to positive things, like how I wanted to feel or how you want to be loved that shapes your perception to be more receiving of positive things.

-If you practice this, you will see how gradually see how your perception of what is valued and valuable to you changes.
+If you practice this, you will gradually see how your perception of what is valuable to you changes.

 5. Accountability

-I think it's always funny how quickly and easily we hold others accountable for their missteps, but fail to do the same for ourselves.
+It's always funny how quickly and easily we hold others accountable for their missteps but fail to do the same for ourselves.
 But you can't grow if you don't challenge yourself to be better.
 That's what holding yourself accountable is for.

 Personal accountability is the basis of ethical and moral behavior.
-It helps you tactfully remind others to be accountable by exhibiting your personal accountability.
+Exhibiting personal accountability helps you tactfully remind others to be accountable.

-Being accountable is a constant reminder to do right, versus what feels good.
-Accountability also reminds us of the importance to maintain balance between selfless and being selfish.
+Being accountable is a constant reminder to do what is right rather than what feels good.
+Accountability also reminds us of the importance of maintaining a balance between selflessness and selfishness.

 6. The Golden Rule

-If you pay attention you'll notice that our expectations tend to supersede our personal standard of behavior.
+If you pay attention, you'll notice that our expectations tend to supersede our standards of behavior.
 In other words, we walk around expecting people to treat us in ways we fail to treat others.
 But we must all remember that respect given is respect earned (and ultimately received)!

-And that's in accordance with the basic law of reciprocity.
-The Golden Rule if you will, "Do unto others as you would have them do unto you!"
+And that's per the fundamental law of reciprocity.
+The Golden Rule, if you will, is, "Do unto others as you would have them do unto you!"

-So know that if you're disrespectful, you should not assume that people will respect you.
-Matter of fact, you should anticipate being disrespected.
-And I know that sounds awful, but the problem with the world is that we are living with humans who don't understand this.
-And as we see on the news everyday, the cost is substantial.
+So, know that if you're disrespectful, you should not assume that people will respect you.
+In fact, you should anticipate being disrespected.
+I know that sounds awful, but the problem with the world is that we live with humans who don't understand this.
+As we see on the news every day, the cost is substantial.

-But the law of karma says you get back what you give, and if you believe that to be true, it is true in all facets of life.
+But the law of karma says you get back what you give, and if you believe that to be true, it applies to all facets of life.

-However, I've noted that culturally our freedom lends to a sense of entitlement that negatively impacts our humility.
-And we fail to comprehend that you can't assume you are entitled to any behavior you aren't unwilling to bestow on others.
+However, I've noted that culturally, our freedom lends to a sense of entitlement that negatively impacts our humility.
+We fail to comprehend that you can't assume you are entitled to any behavior you aren't unwilling to bestow on others.

-So before you go generating all this bad karma, take a look at your behavior and remember respect given is respect earned!
+So before you generate all this bad karma, take a look at your behavior, and remember that respect given is respect earned!

 7. Patience